-English grammar is commonly known as one of the harder systems to learn.
-With strange, archaic rules as well as numerous exceptions to those rules, it makes sense that people tend to ignore the more obscure ones and focus on the day-to-day rules that make regular communication easier.
-However, when you’re writing to impress, it always helps to have some obscure rules in your back pocket.
-Listed below are five of the most obscure rules of English grammar.
+With strange, archaic rules, as well as numerous exceptions to those rules, English grammar is just plain tricky.
+It makes sense that people tend to ignore the more obscure ones and focus on the day-to-day rules that make regular communication easier.
+However, when you’re writing to impress, it always helps to use some more sophisticated sentence structures.

 We’re going back in time here.
-You was the polite version of thou, and not the other way around.
-Even though you might think it sounds stuffy now, thou was considered informal and used when you had a degree of familiarity with the other person (like “tu” and “usted” in Spanish).
-To use thou with someone who was considered higher status, like a king, was disrespectful.
+"You" was the polite version of "thou," and not the other way around.
+Even though it may sound stuffy now, "thou" was considered informal and used when a speaker had a degree of familiarity with the other person (like “tu” and “usted” in Spanish).
+To use "thou" with someone who was considered higher status, like a king, was disrespectful.

 En-dashes are used to separate values.
-For example: “I like about 2–3 people at any given time.
-You’re not special.”
-Hyphens are reserved for compound modifiers.
-For example, “Now, you’re being next-level mean!”
+For example: “I drink about 3-4 bottles of water a day” Hyphens are reserved for compound modifiers.
+For example, “I love my blue-green convertible."

 A and An

-The articles a and an are used based on vowel sounds, not actual vowels.
-This is why the phrase “an hour” is grammatically correct while “a hour” is not.
+The articles "a" and "an" are used based on vowel sounds, not the actual vowels used.
+The phrase “an hour” is grammatically correct while “a hour” is not.

-The subjunctive mood in general is confusing and obscure, and not something we think about unless we have to.
-It specifically describes something that is not a known objective fact, like a mood, a wish, or a dream.
+The subjunctive tense in general is confusing, and not something you think about unless you're in a grammar class.
+But it's one of those things that can really elevate your speech.
+It specifically describes something that is not a known objective fact, such as a mood, a wish, or a dream.
 For example, “If I were to win the lottery, I would never have to work again.”